dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 ### 3. Wait for the for DIME GitHub Team to invite you

-When the DIME GitHub team has received your request and checked that it is in order they will add you to the group.
-You will then get a notification from GitHub.com to your email saying that you have been invited to the DIME GitHub group.
-You can also go to https://github.com/dime-worldbank and if you have a pending invitaiton, a blue box will appear at the top of the page where you can accpet the invitation.
+When the we have received your request and checked that it is in order, we will add you to the DIME GitHub account.
+You will then get a notification from GitHub.com to your email saying that you have been invited to the DIME GitHub account.
+You can also go to https://github.com/dime-worldbank and if you have a pending invitation, a blue box will appear at the top of the page where you can accept the invitation.
+These instructions will also be sent to you by email.

 ### 4. Make it public

-Finally and optionally, if you want it to show on your profile page on GitHub that you are a member of the DIME GitHub Group, then go to https://github.com/orgs/dime-worldbank/people and search for your username, and make sure that Public is selected instead of Private.
+Finally and optionally, if you want it to show on your profile page on GitHub that you are a member of the DIME GitHub Group, then go to https://github.com/orgs/dime-worldbank/people and search for your username, and make sure that _Public_ is selected instead of _Private_.